 I've not been a fan of Trevor Pinnock's.
 I'm not fond of, or sold on, "period performances", particularly those which produce thin, wiry, gratingly unpleasant violin screeching, and lifeless wind tone.
 Not that Trevor Pinnock is the biggest offender in this regard, but his leanings toward this playing style have never appealed to me.

 I took a chance on this new one from Linn, though, for several reasons.
 This is an SACD.
 And it's from Linn, from which I have enjoyed excellent recorded sound in the past.
-And finally, the Royal Academy of Music isn't a period specialist group, and would almost certainly deliver a freshness and spontaneity not always heard.
+And finally, the Royal Academy of Music is far from being a period specialist group, and their youthfulness would almost certainly provide a freshness and spontaneity not always heard.

 This Linn delivers on all counts!

 Concentrating on the main offering here, Mozart's Gran Partita, I'm thrilled to report the SACD sound is superlative.
 Clear, clean, warm, articulate and with beautiful tonality.

 Second, the Academy does indeed play with a joy of new discovery.
 What's more, the playing is absolutely as accomplished and professional as you'll ever hear in this work.
 Two notables among these musicians: 1) the lovely, rounded tone of the basset horns.
 With some players, bassets can sound rather gray and bleak.
 And honky.
 Not so here; they sound like lower-pitched clarinets, with beautiful, rich, melodious tone.
 And 2) this contrabassoon is never thick or woolly.
 It is splendidly focused like a bassoon, only lower, and is blended perfectly with the rest of the group.
 This is not often the case, actually.
 And many times a bass viol is utilized instead.
 But I always prefer the contra bassoon, if it's played and recorded as expertly as it is here.